LANCELOT DU LAC

 I must admit to being one of the naysayers who fail to get Robert Bresson.
 I am not by any means against films that are not easy to get and have to be interpreted.
 On the other hand, Bressons films feel dull and affectless the qualities you find in them seem more often to be ones where you have to go and read critical notes and then come back and say oh yes, that simply wasnt a dull, static scene, it was one representing an ineffable state of spiritual yearning beyond what could be seen on the screen.
 The difference between inner qualities of the spirit invisibly present in a scene and a film that is simply being dull and dramatically inert surely seem like a case of the Emperors New Clothes that is dependent on whether or not you chose to impose a certain reading over it.

 Lancelot du Lac is Robert Bressons take on the Arthurian legends.
-At the point that Bresson made the film, there was not the major industry of Arthurian fantasies steeped in magic and noble virtues that has grown up since then.
-Screen ventures into the Arthurian legends had principally been represented by the likes of the Cinemascope spectacular Knights of the Round Table (1954), Disneys The Sword in the Stone (1963) and the ponderous musical Camelot (1967).
-By this point, the Arthurian cycle had not been discovered by fantasy cinema in a major way so most of these other versions saw it as a stuffy work about knights in pageboy haircuts clanking around in aluminium armour and a certain stiff heroism, or else the romantic silliness of Richard Harris and Vanessa Redgrave singing on swings.
+At the point that Bresson made the film, there was not the major industry of Arthurian fantasies steeped in magic and noble virtues that has grown up since.
+Screen ventures into the Arthurian legends up to that point had principally been represented by the likes of the Cinemascope spectacular Knights of the Round Table (1954), Disneys The Sword in the Stone (1963) and the ponderous musical Camelot (1967).
+By the 1970s, the Arthurian cycle had not been discovered by fantasy cinema in a major way so most of these other versions saw it as a stuffy work about knights in pageboy haircuts clanking around in aluminium armour and a certain stiff heroism, or else the romantic silliness of Richard Harris and Vanessa Redgrave singing on swings.

 What Robert Bresson gives us is a version of the Arthurian legends that is stripped of nobility and heroism.
 The film begins with the knights returning from the Holy Land having failed to find the Holy Grail and the rest of the work deals with that bitterness and loss.
 Equally, rather than the twee romanticism of Camelot and the expected romance between Lancelot and Guinevere, Bresson gives us two characters tormented and unable to come together by opposing vows they have made.
 Rather than the nobility of the Knights of the Round Table, we see the knights bickering and scheming amongst themselves, resorting to creating show pageantry because they are bored.
 In comparison to the subsequent Arthurian fantasies, this is also a version of the cycle that, as you might expect from Robert Bresson, is resolutely grounded in realism and removes Merlin the Magician, Morgan-le-Fay and any display of magic from the telling.